Florida Recount Wrapping Up, But One County Unable To Tally ‘A Significant Amount’ Of Votes By Deadline

 — AJ+ (@ajplus) November 14, 2018

 After the machines overheated earlier this week, almost 200,000 votes had to be recounted.
-It wasn’t until after the mechanical failure was corrected and the machines were restarted that a second problem arose-according to Palm Beach County elections supervisor Susan Bucher, entire boxes of votes were not tabulated, and now the totals don’t add up.
+It wasn’t until after the mechanical failure was corrected — and the machines were restarted — that a second problem arose.
+According to Palm Beach County elections supervisor Susan Bucher, entire boxes of votes were not tabulated, and now the totals don’t add up.

 Palm Beach County Supervisor of Elections Susan Bucher says "the likelihood is slim" when asked if they will be able to meet the machine recount deadline today in high-stakes Florida election recounts. https://t.co/2fDjnUfO9t pic.twitter.com/EJRcRpqzkS